 - You may bring documents to PATH at any time.
 You may hand them in at Reception.
-Keep your original, and get a receipt. - You may also use fax documents to PATH at any time.
-Use the fax cover sheet at the end of this pamphlet.
+Keep your original, and get a receipt. - > You can email documents to PATH by emailing them to programgroup@dhs.nyc.gov. - > You may also use fax documents to PATH at any time at 917-637-7756. - You can give your documents to the case worker at your shelter and ask that they submit them to PATH for you.